 The stakes in Europe get raised this upcoming year

-Like everyone else who tracks these types of events, we’ve become accustomed to hearing about breaches of security, but defending your business against data theft throughout Europe poses (potential) severe penalties as the EU’s policy, GDPR goes into effect next May.
+Like everyone else who tracks these types of events, we’ve become accustomed to hearing about breaches of security, but defending your business against data theft throughout Europe poses (potential) severe penalties per the EU’s policy, GDPR.

 Ok, so how often do these types of attacks actually occur?

 According to Corero, organizations are currently victims of these types of attacks, on average, four times a day.
 Think about that number for a second because it equates to almost 1500 attacks per year!
 And these types of attacks are growing every quarter.
-Between fourth quarter 2016 and first quarter 2017, it’s reported they grew by 9%, with the majority of those low in volume and short in duration.
-Conversely, attacks greater than 10 Gbps grew over fifty percent during that same time duration.
+It’s reported they grew by 9% every year, with the majority of those low in volume and short in duration.
+Conversely, attacks greater than 10 Gbps grow over fifty percent.

 VPS Services: Lightning Fast SSD Virtual Servers